mainmatter/rust-python-interoperability/book/src/03_concurrency/02_gil.md

         t = Thread(target=word_count_task, args=(chunk, result_queue))
 ```

+Since the spawned threads share the same memory space as the parent thread, they can access the `chunk` and `result_queue` directly.

 Nonetheless, there's a major issue with this code: **it won't actually use multiple CPU cores**.\
 It will run sequentially, even if we pass `n_threads > 1` and multiple CPU cores are available.